 Studies on CLT moisture safety have largely concentrated on the hygrothermal behaviour of plane surfaces and moisture transfer through the faces of wall and floor panels.
 For example, Kukk, Kaljula, et al. (2022) and Kukk, Kers, et al. (2022) conducted laboratory tests with CLT walls and applied hygrothermal modelling and stochastic analysis to define limiting values of MC for the interior and exterior surfaces of CLT wall panels.
 However, water uptake from the end-grain surfaces was not included in the tests.
 Some studies of CLT moisture safety have specifically excluded the effects of end-grain wetting by sealing these surfaces (Alsayegh, 2012; Kordziel et al., 2018; Lepage, 2012; McClung et al., 2014).
-Similarly, research on CLT wall assemblies has primarily concentrated on the hygro-thermal performance of their central areas (e.g. in studies by Kordziel et al. (2020), Lepage et al. (2017), Libralato et al. (2021), McClung et al. (2014), Oberg & Wiege (2018), Riviera (2021), Strang et al. (2021), Strang et al. (2023), Svensson Tengberg & Hagentoft (2021), Tripathi & Rice (2019), and L. Wang & Ge (2016)).
+Similarly, research on CLT wall assemblies has primarily concentrated on the hygrothermal performance of their central areas (for example: Kordziel et al., 2020; Lepage et al., 2017; Libralato et al., 2021; McClung et al., 2014; Öberg & Wiege, 2018a; Riviera, 2021; Strang et al., 2021, 2023; Svensson Tengberg & Hagentoft, 2021; Tripathi & Rice, 2019; L. Wang & Ge, 2016).
 Research in this area has improved knowledge of moisture safety of CLT and has contributed to the development of practical solutions.
 For example, Kukk (2022) introduced hygrothermal design criteria for CLT external walls.
 Additionally, moisture protection products, such as self-adhering membranes for floor panels have entered the market (MOLL bauökologische Produkte GmbH, 2024; SIGA Cover AG, 2024).

 However, moisture safety analysis focusing on the end-grain wetting is lacking.
-A few studies have addressed this topic, primarily in the context of floor panels, where end-grain surfaces were exposed to water run-off, but the findings still focused mainly on the panel faces (Lepage et al., 2017; Öberg & Wiege, 2018; E. Schmidt et al., 2019).
-E. Schmidt et al. (2019) measured MC in various locations of wetted panels, with measurement points approximately 20 cm from the unsealed end-grain edge and 10 cm from the half-lap connection.
+A few studies have addressed this topic, primarily in the context of floor panels, where endgrain surfaces were exposed to water run-off, but the findings have still focused mainly on the panel faces.
+(Lepage et al., 2017; Öberg & Wiege, 2018; E. Schmidt et al., 2019).
+E. Schmidt et al. (2019) measured MC in various locations of wetted panels, with measuring points approximately 20 cm from the unsealed end-grain edge and 10 cm from the half-lap connection.
 The results near the half-lap connection indicated a notable moisture gain and retention, even after 130 cumulative days of drying.
 The authors pointed out that high MC (approaching or exceeding the fibre saturation point) can be observed in a small area near the end-grain surfaces of CLT panels and that repeated wetting of end-grain joints, combined with moisture-trapping conditions, could lead to moisture accumulation in the panel.
-In a recent study, Johns & Richman (2025) observed increased moisture content near the edges of CLT roof panels and attributed it to end-grain wetting.
-As an example, measurements from the centre wood layer, at a depth of 120 mm in 220 mm and 260 mm thick CLT roof panels, showed that MC exceeded 25 % in two of the three wet panels for which data was available.
+In a recent study, Johns & Richman (2025) observed increased moisture content near the edges of CLT roof panels and attributed it to endgrain wetting.
+As an example, measurements from the centre wood layer, at a depth of 120 mm in 220 mm and 260 mm thick CLT roof panels, showed that MC exceeded 25 %in two of the three wet panels for which data was available.
 It took nearly one year for the MC to fall below 18 % in one panel, and over six months in the other.
 End-grain wetting could also pose a problem in panel-to-panel joints where the connection is perpendicular.
 A moisture monitoring study by E. Schmidt & Riggio (2019) showed that the MC in the lower locations of a CLT wall panel bottom connection generally reached higher values.
-Vertical plies had both a higher MC and a slower drying rate than horizontal plies, which indicates that the anisotropy of moisture transfer in wood must also be considered when assessing moisture safety at CLT end-grain surfaces.
+Vertical plies had both a higher MC and a slower drying rate than horizontal plies, which indicates that the anisotropy of moisture transfer in timber must also be considered when assessing moisture safety at CLT end-grain surfaces.